openshift/enhancements/enhancements/network/on-prem-dual-stack-vips.md

 platform, we carried over the VIP configuration that only allowed for a single VIP to be specified.
 The thinking was that in dual stack clusters every node would have access to either ipv4 or ipv6 endpoints.
-While this is true of the nodes, it is not necessarily true of the applications that run in the cluster and may need to interact with the API or ingress services.
+While this is true of the nodes, it is not necessarily true of the applications that run in or out of the cluster and may need to interact with the API or ingress services.

-This design is proposing the addition of a second VIP for dual stack clusters so API and ingress are accessible from either ip version.
+This design is proposing the addition of a second pair of VIPs for dual stack clusters so API and ingress are accessible from either ip version.

 ## Motivation